 Twitter removes tweets about 'Trans Day of Vengeance'

-SAN FRANCISCO -- Twitter says it has removed thousands of tweets showing a poster promoting a "trans day of vengeance" protest in support of transgender rights in Washington, D.C., on Saturday.
+SAN FRANCISCO (AP) — Twitter says it has removed thousands of tweets showing a poster promoting a "trans day of vengeance" protest in support of transgender rights in Washington, D.C., on Saturday.

 "We do not support tweets that incite violence irrespective of who posts them.
 "Vengeance" does not imply peaceful protest.
 Organizing or support for peaceful protests is ok," Irwin wrote in the tweet.